-When it is evident that a pupil will require higher levels and more tailored support than is available from quality first teaching we will offer Additional SEN Support.
+When it is evident that a pupil will require higher levels and more tailored support than is available from quality first teaching, we will offer Additional SEND Support.

-Parents will be formally notified that their child will receive this additional support and placed on the SEN register where his/her progress and provision can be monitored more closely and reviewed on a regular basis.
+Parents will be formally notified that their child will receive this additional support and placed on the SEN Whole School Profile where his/her progress and provision can be monitored more closely and reviewed on a regular basis.